igorski/binarcular/README.md

 * If you intend to do multiple reads on a file (for instance: first reading its header to determine where in the file the meaningful content begins) it is recommended to use the _fileToByteArray_-method to create a single reusable byteArray and use the _parseByteArray_-method instead.
+This also makes sense if you need to read the file in its entirety.